MarkCain555/ExtendHealth_Assessment/README.md

 # Thoughts about this assessment
 * This turned out to be way more involved than what I initally thought.
-* It took me longer because I had to share my computer with my son for his university classes.
+* It would have been helpful to have the final question defined a liitle better.

 # Unique Eamil Addresses:
 * In the class 'Solution.cs' is the functions to return the number of unique email address based on the stated criteria.